gmpatel/articles/README.md

 2. article-api-linux
 3. article-api-linux-arm
 4. article-api-windows.exe

+To run the service from the binary, just execute the respective binary on the related platform.

 ## Source code of the solution

 ### In the MAC terminal please run the script section below to pull the full source code of the solution